keirhamilton/Moon/about/index.md

 * _USF & Patel College of Global Sustainability_: Arbor Day Ceremony Lectured on the importance of crowdsourcing data through an iOS application, <a href="http://tampatreemap.usf.edu/">Tampa Tree Map</a>
     * July 2016

 * Documenting Grey-to-Green: _A decision support tool (DST) developed to mitigate nutrient runoff volumes through the implimentation of green infrastructure.
-Landscape architects, site developers and urban planners will use this geospatial tool for its' social, environmental and economic benefits._
+Landscape architects, site developers and urban planners will use the geospatial tool for its' social, environmental and economic benefits._
     * July 2016--Current

 * Carrollwood Day School: